TroutCreek/gnssrefl/tests/mchn_use.md

 track L2C, L5 (and Galileo, Glonass, and Beidou!)

-### Web App
+## Web App

 You should use my web app to get a sense of what the site looks like.
 [Please note that the app will be analyzing data in real-time, so please wait for the answers to "pop" up in the left hand side of the page.
-It takes about 5 seconds](https://gnss-reflections.org/fancy6?example=mchn) The webapp provides you with a photograph, coordinates (make a note of them), and a google Earth map.
+It takes about 5 seconds](https://gnss-reflections.org/fancy6?example=mchn).
+The webapp provides you with a photograph, coordinates (make a note of them), and a google Earth map.
 Save the periodogram so you can look at it more closely.

-### Setting Azimuth and Elevation Mask
+**Setting Azimuth and Elevation Mask**

-From the periodogram and google Earth map you should be able to come up with a pretty good azimuth mask.
+From the periodogram and Google Earth map you should be able to come up with a pretty good azimuth mask.
 Elevation angle might be a bit trickier, but in this case, go ahead and use what I did, which is in the title of the periodogram plot.
 For azimuth, I suggest that you use my web app.
 [Here is a pretty good start on an elevation and azimuth angle mask](https://gnss-reflections.org/rzones?station=mchn&msl=on&RH=7&eang=2&azim1=80&azim2=180).

-### Reproduce the Web App Results
+## Reproduce the Web App

 **Make SNR File**